kvootla/Terraform-Groundwork/tf-aws-sg/sg_chef/README.md

-Module: AWS/Security Groups/HTTPS
+Module: AWS/Security Groups/Chef
 ================================

 A terraform module with contains rules for a common web application deployment, which you can use with your service Terraform template.

 Ports
 -----
+- TCP 22 (SSH)
 - TCP 443 (HTTPS)

 Module Input Variables
 ----------------------